hanggrian/IIT-CS579/assignments/hw2/README.md

 > ...
 > ```
 >
-> into JSON format in the following format:
+> into a JSON file in the following format:
 >
 > ```json
 > {